 First either grind up your shrooms using the coffee grinder or use a a really sharp knife to reduce them down to powder.

 Next chop up the chocolate and put it all in a glass bowl.
-Place that glass bowl above your saucepan filled with some boiling water to make what’s called a bain-marie.
+Place that glass bowl above your saucepan fill it with some boiling water to make what’s called a bain-marie.
 This will allow you to melt the chocolate without burning it.

 Once the chocolate has cooled a little, but is still liquid, add the shrooms and stir to evenly distribute them.
 Next carefully pour the chocolate into the moulds or on the baking tray and put it all in the fridge to set.
 Once done enjoy!

 What are you experience with shrooms?
-Ever try ’em?
-Ever grow ’em?
-Ever try smoking ’em?
+Ever try ’em, grow ’em or try smoking ’em?
 We’d love to hear about that stuff in the comments section below, man.

 Leave a Reply